Election brings Townsville water security into focus

 “It took the council two years, with full-time paid staff, to design a short pipeline and it is still not a fully approved, shovel-ready project.
 Our research suggests that the proposed council design would not be the best solution.”

 In 2016 December, the first-ever Australian City Deal was signed for Townsville.
-It is a co-signed agreement for all levels of government to cooperate, prioritise and provide critical infrastructure in order to make cities more livable and more prosperous.
+It is a co-signed agreement for all levels of government to cooperate, prioritise and provide critical infrastructure in order to make cities more liveable and more prosperous.

 Subsequently a Water Taskforce was convened for Townsville’s top priority and recommended a two-staged pipeline project.
 WFTAG’s technical experts shared their research with the taskforce, which informed their decision-making.